The Serpent and the Dragonfly

 Now, release it— to the unraveling creator, to the chasm where light fades.”

 Rooted in Dadaist détournement and Surrealist automatism, this practice rejects traditional Western compositional strategies, favoring the non-linear, the fragmented, and the subversively recontextualized.
 These works challenge the uniformity of capitalist ideology, repurposing and reinterpreting discarded symbols of colonialism, abandoned advertising, digital errors, and outdated technologies.
-The act of reassembly from the debris of empire becomes an aesthetic praxis that unsettles dominant narratives, reclaiming space for alternative histories, lost epistemologies, and speculative futures.”
+The act of reassembly from the debris of empire becomes an aesthetic praxis that unsettles dominant narratives, reclaiming space for alternative histories, lost epistemologies, and speculative futures.

-“The post-industrial aspect of this aesthetic is not incidental; it is integral to the material condition of contemporary visual culture.
-As urban centers undergo capitalist extraction and abandonment cycles, their detritus—billboards, shattered glass, obsolete technology—becomes an archive of dispossessed realities.
-Integrating these elements into a collaged surrealist framework, artists transform industrial refuse into a site of memory and resistance.
-The absurd juxtaposition of the sacred and the synthetic, the ancient and the mass-produced, exposes the unstable foundations of Western modernity and its aesthetic logic.”
+The post-industrial aspect of this aesthetic is not incidental; it is integral to the material condition of contemporary visual culture.
+As urban centers undergo cycles of extraction and abandonment, their detritus—billboards, shattered glass, obsolete technology—becomes an archive of dispossessed realities.
+Integrated into a collaged surrealist framework, industrial refuse is transformed into a site of memory and resistance.
+The absurd juxtaposition of the sacred and the synthetic, the ancient and the mass-produced, exposes the unstable foundations of Western modernity and its aesthetic logic.

-“This aesthetic also engages deeply with the materiality of media, rejecting the polished ideals of seamless digital production in favor of raw, fragmented, and layered aesthetics.
-In embracing imperfections, disruptions, and unexpected outcomes, these works challenge the relentless drive for hyper-efficiency and flawless resolution.
-Instead, they foreground the generative potential of error and the beauty of unpredictability as integral aspects of artistic production.
-Disrupting traditional visual narratives, these works reveal new ways of seeing and thinking about the engagement of technology, culture, and identity.
+This aesthetic engages the materiality of media, rejecting polished ideals of seamless production in favor of raw, layered forms.
+Embracing imperfections and disruptions challenges the drive for hyper-efficiency and flawless resolution, foregrounding the generative potential of error as integral to making.
+Disrupting traditional visual narratives reveals new ways of seeing the entanglement of technology, culture, and identity.